pivotal-cf/docs-pws-services/services/newrelic/index.html.md

 ## <a id='notes'></a>Important Notes ##

-* To opt-out of marketing emails from New Relic, log into their dashboard via SSO as described above and click the account dropdown in the top-right.
-In User Preferences, unselect "I want to receive information emails", then click "Save email preferences".
+* To opt out of marketing emails from New Relic, log into their dashboard via SSO as described above and click the account dropdown in the top-right.
+In User Preferences, unselect **I want to receive information emails**, then click **Save email preferences**.
 * Also on the User Preferences page of New Relic's site is a field to change the email address for the account. *Do not change this field*.
-Doing so with break the SSO integration and prevent you from logging into your account.
+Doing so will break the SSO integration and prevent you from logging into your account.

 ## <a id='sample-app'></a>Sample Applications ##